Balroggggg/-DevOps_online_Kyiv_2020Q42021Q1/m1/task1.1/readme.md

 DevOps also may be described as a link between development, quality assurance (QA) and other departments.
 Another aspect of DevOps is a phenomenon in which skilled professionals automate formerly manual processes, where developers become users of their own software, and manual labor related to an infrastructure becomes unnecessary.
-New technologies, like cloud computing, have expanded what is possible in DevOps, and the approach has become popular in the tech com
+New technologies, like cloud computing, have expanded what is possible in DevOps, and the approach has become popular in the tech community.